mike-lischke/website-antlr-ng/public/lexer-rules.md

 fragment DIGIT : [0-9] ; // not a token by itself
 ```

+Fragment lexer rules cannot be used in parsers.

+### Keywords versus Identifiers

+A very common problem is that a language has identifiers as well as keywords.
+Keywords are special identifiers, but from a lexer standpoint both match the same input.
+This is why it is very important how to specify keywords.
+They must be defined before any "catch all" identifier rule or your keywords will never be recognized.
+You can generalize and say: whenever you have a rule which is a special case of a more general rule, place it before that general form in the grammar, to make it work.

 ## Lexical Modes

 Modes allow you to group lexical rules by context, such as inside and outside of XML tags.
 It’s like having multiple sublexers, one for each context.
 The lexer can only return tokens matched by entering a rule in the current mode.
 Lexers start out in the so-called default mode.
 All rules are considered to be within the default mode unless you specify a mode command.
 Modes are not allowed within combined grammars, just lexer grammars.
-(See grammar `XMLLexer` from [Tokenizing XML](http://pragprog.com/book/tpantlr2/the-definitive-antlr-4-reference).)
+See the description of grammar types in the [Grammars section](/documentation/grammars).

 ```antlr
 rules in default mode